Last updated: 4/22/2020

 Section B. Active Members

 Temporary active members are defined as any person who meets the eligibility requirements listed above and has attended three DCD meetings* or official DCD events in the 14 days prior to the vote.
 Active members are defined as any person who has attended a minimum of six general meetings or official DCD events and four executive board, general, or committee meetings during the current academic year and the preceding spring/summer.
 Members must complete a minimum of three hours of approved club service (volunteering for club or associated events) by the end of each quarter in order to carry active status into the following quarter.
+In the event of a campus closure or any other event that causes difficulty for members to contribute service hours, the Executive Board has the ability to waive the service hour requirement for the quarter, meaning that any member who has achieved the attendance requirement automatically receives the minimum active member status at the end of the quarter.
 Members must hold at least temporary active status in order to vote and hold office.

 *Executive board, general, and committee meetings